-- The University supports special measures to improve access, participation and inclusion of particular groups and encourage equal employment opportunities for Aboriginal and/or Torres Strait Islander staff and academic women in particular.
+- The University supports actions aimed at increasing employment opportunities for Aboriginal and/or Torres Strait Islander persons and women.

 - Positions may be advertised as Identified Positions in the following circumstances:

 - The Recruitment Services Branch of Human Resources Division must be notified of an intention to advertise an Identified Position.